How to Track Progress for Personal Goals (Setup Guide)

 Five goal tracking mistakes that make people quit

-I’ve seen smart, motivated people build tracking systems and abandon them within a month.
-The pattern is predictable.
-Here are the five mistakes that kill most personal goal tracking systems:
+Before you build anything, it helps to know how these systems fall apart, so you can design around the failure points instead of discovering them in week four.
+I have watched smart, motivated people build tracking systems and abandon them within a month, and the pattern is predictable.
+Here are the five mistakes that kill most personal goal tracking systems.

 Mistake 1: Tracking too many things.
-If you’re tracking 12 metrics across 6 goals, you don’t have a tracking system – you have a data entry job.
+If you are tracking 12 metrics across 6 goals, you do not have a tracking system.
+You have a data entry job.
 The practical limit most people can sustain is one to three metrics per goal.
 Start there.
 You can add more after the first month, once the habit of tracking itself is established.
 Complexity kills consistency faster than any single missing metric ever will.

 Mistake 2: Tracking only outcomes, not inputs.
-If your goal is to lose 20 pounds, and you only track your weight, you’ll have frustrating weeks where the scale doesn’t budge – yet you did everything right.
+If your goal is to lose 20 pounds, and you only track your weight, you will have frustrating weeks where the scale does not budge even though you did everything right.

-Track inputs too – workouts completed, calories logged – so you can see effort even when outcomes lag behind.
+Track inputs too, such as workouts completed or calories logged, so you can see effort even when outcomes lag behind.

 Mistake 3: Never reviewing the data.
 This is the most common failure point.
 You track diligently for weeks but never sit down to actually look at your numbers.
 Without the “compare” step, tracking becomes empty ritual.
 Harkin’s research found that the effect of monitoring was stronger when people not only recorded data but reviewed it against their goals [1].